trixi-framework/TrixiParticles.jl/docs/src/systems/boundary.md

     It avoids artificial reflections that could arise from boundary conditions.
 1. [**Mirroring**](@ref mirroring): The mirroring method is often applied when the flow near the boundary is expected to behave in a way that is easier to model by using symmetry or when the fluid does not exhibit complex wave behavior near the boundary (e.g., free-surface flows and simple outflow).
-    The advantage compared to the method of characteristics is that no information about the reference values is needed because the values are extrapolated from the fluid domain.

 ## [Method of characteristics](@id method_of_characteristics)